Miami Children's Museum

 Here’s a list of free museums to feed your mind and nourish your soul.

 The MDC Museum & Galleries of Art + Design

 Located in the heart of Downtown Miami, on Miami Dade College's downtown campus you’ll find The MDC Museum & Galleries of Art + Design.
-With more than 15,000 square-feet of space, this museum is one of the largest and most diverse institutions in the country dedicated to the visual arts.
+With more than 17,000 square feet of space, this museum is one of the largest and most diverse institutions in the region dedicated to the visual arts.
 Visitors will find an impressive collection of work by emerging artists, as well as major figures in modern, post-modern and contemporary art.
-Concerts, lectures, and events are free and open to the public.
+Performances, lectures and other events are free and open to the public.

 The Patricia & Phillip Frost Art Museum

 Located on the University Park campus of Florida International University, the Patricia & Phillip Frost Art Museum was design by architect Yann Weymouth, and is considered a masterpiece of contemporary architecture.
 This state-of-the-art building uses its natural light to showcase paintings.
 Visitors can stroll through the museum’s various galleries and view innovative exhibitions ranging from regionally unique to nationally recognized programs.
 Outstanding lectures are also on offer.

 For the history buff, Bay of Pigs Museum offers a small collection of memorabilia relaying the history of Brigade 2506's failed 1961 invasion of Cuba.
 One notable exhibit is a Brigade 2506 flag held up by President John F. Kennedy during a speech he made at the Orange Bowl in 1962.